Tag Archives: Family

 Your little boys – usually so wry and animated – will sound small – like little boys — on the phone.

-You’ll wonder if you sent out your bills before you left but then you won’t even care.
+You’ll wonder if you sent out your bills before you left them again to be with mom but then you won’t even care.

 In fact, you will brilliantly assess with unapologetic clarity that so, so many questions and worries in life — actually, most of them — can be answered with a simple